 Ensure that all team members know what their responsibilities are to reach any team goals to ensure team members don’t go off on a tangent and start working on their piece of the pie in isolation from what the other team members are doing.
 Team members should be constantly checking in with each other to make sure all activities are aligned with the overall strategies and goals of the group as a whole.

 Goals may need changing along the way.

-If certain short term goals are consistently being hit ahead of time or too easily, it is time to take a look at the goal and maybe stretch it out somewhat – not so much that it’s unobtainable, but enough to ensure that team members are consistently thinking and acting on ways they can reach and exceed their goals.
+If certain short-term goals are consistently being hit ahead of time or too easily, it is time to take a look at the goal and maybe stretch it out somewhat – not so much that it’s unobtainable, but enough to ensure that team members are consistently thinking and acting on ways they can reach and exceed their goals.
 If goals are too easy to achieve, it tends to extinguish the need for creative thinking.

 7. Give Feedback

-Constant feedback, whether positive or negative is required to ensure your team knows whether they are on the right track towards long and short term goals, and also whether they are aligning with the activities of the other team members.
+Constant feedback, whether positive or negative is required to ensure your team knows whether they are on the right track towards long and short-term goals, and also whether they are aligning with the activities of the other team members.

 Feedback can be given to the team as a whole and as a one-on-one interaction individually.

-Just be mindful of any negative feedback that you may be directing to an individual in a group situation – it may be wise to keep this feedback reserved for one-on-one meetings unless it must be carried out in a group environment.
+Just be mindful of any negative feedback that you may be directed to an individual in a group situation – it may be wise to keep this feedback reserved for one-on-one meetings unless it must be carried out in a group environment.